Generic balanced synchrony patterns in network dynamics: The network dynamics: definitions, notations and main result

 \begin{defi} Let $\Gc$ be a network with types and $c$ and $c'$ two (possibly equal) cells.
 An {\bf input isomorphism} from $c$ to $c'$ is a bijective function from $I(c)$ into $I(c')$ such that $a\sim_\Ac \beta(a)$ for all $a\in I(c)$, i.e. $\beta$ is preserving the type of the input arrows.
 The set of all input isomorphisms from $c$ to $c'$ is denoted $B(c,c')$.
 If $B(c,c')\neq \emptyset$, we say that $c$ and $c'$ are {\bf input isomorphic}, which implies in particular that $c$ and $c'$ are cells of the same type. \end{defi}

 Consider again the network of Figure \ref{fig_exemple3} as an example.
 The three cells $c_3$, $c_4$ and $c_7$ are of the same type, each have a unique input arrow and this arrow has the same type for each cell.
 Thus $c_3$, $c_4$ and $c_7$ are input isomorphic cells with the obvious isomorphisms associating their respective unique input.
 As all cells, the cell $c_5$ is input isomorphic to itself because of the identity isomorphism.
-More interestingly, there is also a non trivial input isomorphism: the permutation of $a_5$ and $a_{10}$.
+More interestingly, there is also a non trivial input isomorphism: the permutation of the arrows $a_5$ and $a_{10}$.
 The cells $c_5$ and $c_6$ are also input isomorphic and $B(c_5,c_6)$ contains two isomorphisms: either $a_5\mapsto a_7$ and $a_{10}\mapsto a_9$ or $a_5\mapsto a_9$ and $a_{10}\mapsto a_7$.
+On the contrary, $c_9$ and $c_{10}$ are not input isomorphic: even if the cells have the same type and admit cells of the same type as input cells, the input arrows $a_{14}$ and $a_{15}$ have different types.